The Great Climate Debate of 2025

 The staff would be:

-Web team to coordinate zoom and produce website
+• Web team to coordinate zoom, manage data and media assets, and produce website

 Prize money

 The prize is to compensate the presenters for their time and to help draw attention to the debate.
 The prize should be enough to make a splash.
 If we’re already spending trillions of dollars, we need enough prize money to help everyone realize what’s at stake.
+We will need a scoring system to determine the winner, based on the panelist’s answers.
 Something like $2 million.
-The money is awarded according to the results of the panel voting on the first question only, because the first question is based on data, not projections.
 It could be 100 percent for one side, or an 80/20 split, 50/50, etc. The winning side would choose how to deploy the money to go to groups they think are doing the most important work.

 Budget